Learning how to hire great engineers is essential to building a successful business. Because the alternative is possible bankruptcy.

 #10 Look for cultural fit in candidates

-Make sure the candidate is a good cultural fit.
+Make sure candidates are a good cultural fit with your company.
 This is even more important for smaller companies.
 Because each of your employees will more heavily define your business.

-Again, you don’t want there to be any surprises.
+Again, you don’t want there to be any future surprises for candidates.
 So from the get-go, show who you and your company are.
 Then, gauge candidate responses.
 You can tell if someone likes or doesn’t like what they hear.

 For instance, at Tesla and SpaceX, Elon Musk doesn’t hide how people work long hours.
 So people know exactly what they’re getting into.

 #11 Build an awesome company reputation

-For example, there’s a reason why many engineers gravitate to working at Apple.
+For example, many engineers would love to work at Apple.
 Apple has an impeccable reputation in the tech community.
 Plus, their devices are synonymous with high quality.

 #12 Consistently hire great engineers